Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

 We are happy to share that Application Insights monitoring is now available for Java and Node.js apps on App Service for both Windows and Linux!
 To try it out, create a new Web App from the Portal and click the **Monitoring** tab to enable App Insights.
 If you already have a Java or Node.js app on App Service, then go to **Application Insights** on the web app menu to turn it on.

-// Put image here with the create tab, and the post-create menu item

 > This integration is currently in technical preview.

 ## Codeless Monitoring from Application Insights